You are here

 Private Investment

-Private Investment or Investment is spending on currently produced goods that are used to produce goods and services over an extended period of time.
+Private Investment or Investment is spending on currently produced goods that are used to produce goods and services over an extended period.
 It includes the following items:

 • Residential fixed investment – expenditure by household on new houses and apartments

-We do not include purchase of existing housing in GDP because it was produced in earlier periods.
-Housing and apartments are capital goods, so we do not include it in personal consumption expenditure.
+We do not include the purchase of existing housing in GDP because it was produced in earlier periods.
+Housing and apartments are capital goods, so we do not include them in personal consumption expenditure.

 Government Purchases